-For Physical Therapy with Dr. Stendahl, you will have 60 minutes of one-on-one care in a private treatment room.
-Our set-up ensures your comfort and modesty, as well as access to a variety of resources for exercise and activity options.
+For physical therapy with Dr. Stendahl, you will have at least 60 minutes of one-on-one care in a private treatment room.
+The set-up ensures your comfort and modesty, as well as access to a variety of resources for exercise and activity options.

 Q. Do I need a prescription from a physician to attend PT?

-A. New York State allows Direct Access to physical therapy, meaning you can go directly to a physical therapist without waiting for a script or referral from a physician.
+A. The state of Texas allows Direct Access to physical therapy, meaning you can go directly to a physical therapist without waiting for a script or referral from a physician.
 In other words, no, you do not need one to start PT.
-However, you do need a script within 30 days or 10 visits, whichever comes first.
-So it is helpful to get a script before starting PT, otherwise you’ll be requested to do so within the first few weeks/visits.
+However, you do need a script within 10 business days after the first visit in order to continue treatment.
+So it is helpful to get a script before starting PT, otherwise you’ll be requested to do so before your second visit.
+Ref: https://www.tpta.org/direct-access

 Q. How long is each appointment?

-A. Each appointment is scheduled for 60 minutes of one-on-one care.
+A. The evaluation is scheduled for 75 minutes, and each subsequent appointment is scheduled for 60 minutes of one-on-one care.
 This includes time for evaluation and discussion, hands-on manual therapy, rehabilitative exercise activities, and reviewing a home program to maintain gains.

 Q. What should I wear to PT?